yabamiah/Site/README.md

 # My personal website

-I build my website using the Hugo framework, the Blowfish theme and hosted it on Netlify.
+<p>I build my website using the Hugo framework, the Blowfish theme and hosted it on Netlify.</p>
----
 <p align="center"><img src="screenshot.png" width="800"></p>

 ### To do